WillPowellUk/mase/mlir-air-output/lab2/lab2.md

 * `profile_statistics_analysis_pass` is a function used to gather and analyze statistical data from a graph related to weights and activations in the graph.
 The analysis methods such as `VariancePrecise` and `RangeQuantile` can be found in `stat.py`.
 * `report_node_meta_param_analysis_pass` performs meta parameter analysis on the nodes in the graph, such as those passed to `profile_statistics_analysis_pass` and generates a report of this analayisis.
 In the `which` paramter selects either: `Common` which lists tensors with its shape, precision etc., `hardware` describing hardware based anaylsis and  `software` which shows paramters such as the `range_quantile` and `variance_precise`.

+## A deeper dive into the quantisation transform
 ### 3. Explain why only 1 OP is changed after the quantize_transform_pass.
 Based on the configuration specified in `pass_args`, only modules of the `linear` type are impacted by the quantization transformation due to the `pass_args` whilst the other modules types are not modified.
 Other `QUANTIZEABLE_OP` could have been modified such as `relu`, `conv1d` etc.